-The Department for International Economic and Political Relations implements the project the International Relations – Determinants of Resilient Sustainable Development (MO4R) project.
-This project is funded by the National Recovery and Resilience Plan 2021-2026 over a four-year period from 2024 to 2027.
-Researchers involved in the MO4R project focus on identifying and analyzing security, economic, political, cultural, and other social processes needed achieve sustainable development and enhance the resilience of the Republic of Croatia in both regional and international contexts.
+The Department for International Economic and Political Relations implements the International Relations – Determinants of Resilient Sustainable Development (MO4R) project.
+This project is funded by the National Recovery and Resilience Plan 2021-2026 over four years, from 2024 to 2027.
+Researchers focus on identifying and analyzing security, economic, political, cultural, and other social processes needed to achieve sustainable development and enhance the resilience of the Republic of Croatia in both regional and international contexts.
 The primary research areas include:

 - global challenges and international context (Goals 6, 7, 10, 13, 14, 16 and 17).

-Additionally, project addresses, to a lesser extent, issues related to relevant cultural and economic , social, and natural resources and their utilization (Goals 3, 4, 5, 11, and 1).
+Additionally, the project addresses issues related to relevant cultural, economic, social and natural resources and their utilization (Goals 3, 4, 5, 11, and 1).

-The Center for Migration Studies is a part of this project.
+The Center for Migration Studies (CEMIS) is also a part of this project.

 News